hnakae/go-club/_posts/direction.md

 White jumps from strong group.

-1 play from your weak group.

-2 push your opponent's weak group against your strong group.

-We can clearly see that white is moving from the strong group, breaking the first fundamental rule of direction.
+We can clearly see that white is moving from the strong group, contradicting the first fundamental rule of direction, Move from your weak group.

 ---